UPDATE: Since this story was well received, we’ve created 19 (more) ways to keep giving in the time of COVID-19. Be sure to check it out.

 - Give blood: Blood drives across the country have been cancelled, and the American Red Cross is reporting a severe shortage of blood.
 Contact your local Red Cross and find a location to donate.

-- Support the people that serve you: Go ahead and send an online payment to your hairdresser, babysitter, dance teacher, or anyone who regularly serves you and is suddenly out of work now.
+- Support the people who serve you: Go ahead and send an online payment to your hairdresser, babysitter, dance teacher, or anyone who regularly serves you and is suddenly out of work now.
 A little Venmo, PayPal, or Apple Pay donation goes a long way.

 - Tithe your essential supplies: If you were fortunate enough to buy extra toilet paper, wipes, disinfectant, and other essentials, consider donating 10 percent or more to needy neighbors, or local shelters.